 Mother’s Day is just around the corner and we don’t need to tell you this is one of the most important holidays of the year.
-Mother’s Day is the time to give mamas everywhere a reprieve from the daily house chores, cooking, cleaning, and everything else that comes with the title.
-While most moms are happy with a day all to themselves, it sure is nice to receive a gift (or two!) on this special day (hint hint).
-To help you show your appreciation for your fave mom (yes, this includes sisters, aunts, BFFs, in-laws, and your very own mother) we’ve come up with a Seattle gift guide that includes fab gifts for every type of mom.
+While most moms are happy with a day all to themselves, it sure is nice to receive a gift on this special day (hint hint).
+To help you show your appreciation for your fave mom (yes, this includes sisters, aunts, BFFs, in-laws and your very own mother) we’ve put together a Seattle gift guide that includes fab gifts for every type of mom.

 First Things First: What Moms REALLY Want